bonede/tree-sitter-ng/.github/ISSUE_TEMPLATE/bug_report.md

 **Sample code:**
 ```
-Sample code to using the  parser.
+Sample code to show the bug.
+Please make it as short as possible.
 ```

 **Source code:**